MohamedAliyarAR/Profiler/README.md

 ## Set up
 - Start the xampp Apache server and sql.
-- Start the mongoDB by running `mongo` in the terminal.
+- Start the mongoDB by running `mongod` in the terminal.
 - Run the following command to install PHP dependencies `composer install`
 - Run the sql server in the **3307** port